jdeathe/centos-ssh-redis/README.md

 #### Environment Variables

-There are environmental variables available which allows the operator to customise the running container.
+Environment variables are available, as detailed below, to allow the operator to configure a container on run.
+Environment variable values cannot be changed after running the container; it's a one-shot type setting.
+If you need to change a value you have to terminate, (i.e stop and remove), and replace the running container.

-##### REDIS_AUTOSTART_REDIS_BOOTSTRAP & REDIS_AUTOSTART_REDIS_WRAPPER
+##### ENABLE_REDIS_BOOTSTRAP & ENABLE_REDIS_WRAPPER

 It may be desirable to prevent the startup of the redis-server-wrapper script.
-For example, when using an image built from this Dockerfile as the source for another Dockerfile you could disable redis-server from startup by setting `REDIS_AUTOSTART_REDIS_WRAPPER` to `false`.
+For example, when using an image built from this Dockerfile as the source for another Dockerfile you could disable redis-server from startup by setting `ENABLE_REDIS_WRAPPER` to `false`.
 The benefit of this is to reduce the number of running processes in the final container.
 Another use for this would be to make use of the packages installed in the image such as `redis-cli`; effectively making the container a Redis client.
-The `REDIS_AUTOSTART_REDIS_BOOTSTRAP` environment variable is used to prevent the startup of redis-server-boostrap which is required to initialise the configuration file before starting the wrapper.
+The `ENABLE_REDIS_BOOTSTRAP` environment variable is used to prevent the startup of redis-server-boostrap which is required to initialise the configuration file before starting the wrapper.

 ##### REDIS_MAXMEMORY